CSAILVision/placeschallenge/instancesegmentation/README.md

     annotations_instance/validation/ADE_val_00000002.png
         ...

 In the instance annotation masks, the R(ed) channel encodes category ID, and the G(reen) channel encodes instance ID.
-For each object instance, it has a unique instance ID regardless of its category ID.
-So in the dataset, all images have <256 object instances.
+Each object instance has a unique instance ID regardless of its category ID.
+In the dataset, all images have <256 object instances.

 ## Submission format